 Now let’s take a detour to explore a random sample of humanity from the lands of Europe.
 If you’re a citizen of the Netherlands you are more than likely not an organ donor, if you’re a citizen of Belgium you are.
 If you’re a citizen of France you are, but Germany?
 Not likely.
 Consider this fascinating study conducted by Eric J. Johnson and Daniel Goldstein (whose original doctoral thesis built on Nobel winning economist Herb Simon’s work about bounded rationality).
 They explored why the variance was so significant across country borders.
 When people see the graph of the variance they often wonder deep and significant questions and speculate about why there is such a marked difference between cultures.
 Was it ethics, education, history, cultural norms, was there some strange genetic component that drove altruistic behavior, or something else?
 If you show the variance to citizens in the studied countries those that had high donor rates often believe they likely chose to become a donor because it was the ethical thing to do.
 When they see that their fellow countrymen and women also chose to donate at much higher rates than a neighboring country they might note that, they cared more about others or that, they had a history of giving to the future, or believed that it would further scientific inquiry and help future generations.
 But if you asked citizens in countries that had very low donation rates they may note that they feared that—in the event of a near fatal accident—caregivers might not do whatever it takes to save them particularly if those doctors or first responders or family members knew that their organs where potentially more likely to save someone else’s life.
 But what if there was a more likely answer that explained why Belgians where so noble and those from the Netherlands where more cautious.

 The researchers discovered something more surprising.
 There was a strong correlation between countries that had “Opt-out” check boxes on their organ donation forms and citizens who decided to donate their organs.
 Those countries where the citizen had to “Opt-in” to become an organ donor had very low organ donation rates.
 What could be the explanation for such a simple box, checked or unchecked, leading to such a great disparity in donation rates?
 It turns out that there is a shortcut our brains use to save resources and deal with complex challenges.
 We take our clues from the environment.
 As Herb Simon taught us in part 1 of Infinite U, and Kaye reminded us through her work with leaders, context is decisive.
 If the checkbox is checked, we leave it checked and trust the default.
 It is significantly more work to think through all the possible—and risky—futures that might come to pass if we actively choose to “Opt-in.”
 We let the environment decide for us.
 Our places and things have always been more than JUST places and things, they have always had the power to shape our decisions in ways that we, like those citizen’s of Belgium, believe we chose for ourselves.
 This “default bias” may have become a decision-making short cut for good reasons over the long arc of evolutionary time.
+As our places begin to wake up and have goals of their own—with the ability to take actions via robotic means—what will stop them from playing with the “defaults?”
+Is that what some well-meaning web or graphic designer, program manager or policy maker did with those few pixels on the organ donor form?

 A wake up call about our places and things waking up.